Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/cancel.md

 macro for better readability, automation of variable bindings, and subquery handling.

-That concludes the documentation for the `cancel` statement in SurrealDB ORM.
+That concludes the documentation for the `cancel` statement in Surreal ORM.
 Use the recommended approaches to perform transaction cancellation effectively.